ksator/python-training-for-network-engineers/flask/readme.md

 # import flask
 from flask import Flask, jsonify, abort, make_response, request

-# instakciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
+# instanciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
 app = Flask(__name__)

 # tasks is a variable, of type list. each item is a dictionnary.